python/cpython/Doc/library/os.rst

    .. versionadded:: 3.3

-.. function:: pread(fd, buffersize, offset)
+.. function:: pread(fd, n, offset)

-   Read from a file descriptor, *fd*, at a position of *offset*.
-It will read up to *buffersize* number of bytes.
-The file offset remains unchanged.
+   Read at most *n* bytes from file descriptor *fd* at a position of *offset*, leaving the file offset unchanged.

+   Return a bytestring containing the bytes read.
+If the end of the file referred to by *fd* has been reached, an empty bytes object is returned.

    Availability: Unix.